kuatroka/zero-hono-react-counter-uplot/README.md

 ## Container Runtime

 This project automatically detects and uses either **Podman** or **Docker** for running the PostgreSQL database.
-The detection prioritizes Podman first, then falls back to Docker if Podman is not available.
+The detection verifies that the runtime is not only installed but also **functional** before selecting it.

 ### Prerequisites

-You must have either Podman or Docker installed:
+You must have either Podman or Docker installed and running:

 - **Podman** (recommended): [Install Podman](https://podman.io/getting-started/installation)
+  - On macOS: After installation, run `podman machine init` and `podman machine start`
 - **Docker**: [Install Docker](https://docs.docker.com/get-docker/)
+  - Ensure Docker Desktop is running before starting the database

 The database scripts (`bun run dev:db-up`, `bun run dev:db-down`, `bun run dev:clean`) will automatically detect which runtime is available and use it.

 ### Detection Priority

-1. **Podman** - Checked first
+1. **Podman** - Checked first (verifies `podman info` succeeds)
-2. **Docker** - Used if Podman is not found
+2. **Docker** - Used if Podman is not functional (verifies `docker info` succeeds)
-3. **Error** - If neither is installed, you'll see a clear error message
+3. **Error** - If neither is functional, you'll see a clear error message with setup instructions

 ### Docker Compose Compatibility